Skip to Main Content

 1. Senior Enrollment Services Administrator (Assoc.
 Vice President Enrollment Services)

-2. Chief Compliance Officer
+2. Chief Compliance and Ethics Officer

 2. The purpose of the Financial Aid Policy Committee is as follows: